Simon-Institute-for-Longterm-Governance/si-website/src/content/job/executive-assistant-to-the-co-ceos/index.md

       * Start date: As soon as possible, with a strong preference to start in April.

-      * Hours: Full-time, flexible hours and occasional travel.
+      * Hours: Full-time, flexible hours, and occasional travel.

       * Location: In-person in Geneva.